cambridge-collection/terraform-aws-workload-ecs/README.md

 ### Task Execution File Storage in S3

 The inputs `s3_task_execution_bucket` and `s3_task_execution_additional_buckets` are used to control IAM permissions for task execution requiring access to S3.
 The input `s3_task_execution_bucket` is the name of the main bucket required by ECS task execution, which can be omitted if no S3 permissions are needed.
 The input `s3_task_execution_additional_buckets` is a list of additional bucket names that may also be needed for task execution.
 Objects can be uploaded to the bucket named in the input `s3_task_execution_bucket` using the input `s3_task_execution_bucket_objects`, which is a map of bucket paths and file contents.
+Note that if the input `s3_task_execution_bucket_objects` is supplied, `s3_task_execution_bucket` must also be defined.

 ### Task File Storage in S3

 The input `s3_task_bucket` is used to control IAM permissions for ECS tasks requring access to S3.
 Objects can be uploaded to the task bucket using the input `s3_task_bucket_objects`: this is a map of bucket paths and file contents.
+If the input `s3_task_bucket_objects` is supplied, the input `s3_task_bucket` must also be defined.

 ### Sensitive Inputs